 The next thing you'll need to do is set the camera to aperture-priority mode, which is done by turning the mode dial to A or Av.
 This allows you to control the aperture and depth-of-field, while the camera automatically sets an appropriate shutter speed.
 Then set the aperture to the 'sweet spot' setting of f/11.

-The sweet spot of the lens is the aperture at which a lens produces the best possible image quality, and kit lenses perform very well at this setting.
+The sweet spot of the lens is the aperture at which a lens produces the best possible image quality, and kit lenses perform very well at this setting or thereabouts.

 To focus a landscape correctly set the lens to manual focus and turn on Live View - this means you can be much more precise with your focusing.